Faiq Bolkiah: International career

 Bolkiah was eligible to represent the United States and Brunei.
 He was scouted for the youth teams of the United States but chose to represent Brunei, doing so at the U19 and U23 levels including at the 2015 Southeast Asian Games.
 In that tournament, he scored in a 1–2 defeat to Timor Leste.
 He was expected to make his senior international debut on 15 October 2016 in a 2016 AFF Championship qualification match against Timor-Leste.
 He debuted in the match, starting and playing the full 90 minutes of a 2–1 victory.

 Personal life

-Faiq is the son of Prince Jefri Bolkiah and nephew of Hassanal Bolkiah, the current Sultan of Brunei.
-He was born in Los Angeles and holds both Bruneian and American citizenship.
-He was educated in the United Kingdom at Bradfield College, Berkshire.
-Faiq has been described as "the richest footballer in the world", with an estimated net worth of US$20 billion.
+Faiq was born on 9 May 1998 in Los Angeles to Prince Jefri Bolkiah and a Malaysian mother.
+He has a twin sister named Qiana and at least 15 half siblings through his father.
+He holds both Bruneian and American citizenship and was educated in the United Kingdom at Bradfield College, Berkshire.

+Faiq has been described as "the richest footballer in the world", with an estimated net worth of US$20 billion but this is actually the net worth of his uncle, Hassanal Bolkiah, the current Sultan of Brunei.